EagleW/Stage-wise-Fine-tuning/README.md

 - [Wikipedia Pre-train Pairs](https://drive.google.com/file/d/18N8xgAftgoV7D03G643EDp1BfQXzPOTH/view?usp=sharing)

 This repository contains data used for the Wikipedia fine-tuning stage for paper Stage-wise Fine-tuning for Graph-to-Text Generation.
+The documentation for this dataset is [here](https://github.com/EagleW/Stage-wise-Fine-tuning/blob/main/Wikipedia%20Pre-train%20Pairs/README.md).
 The preprocessed Wikipedia Pre-train Pairs with position information for this model can be downloaded [here](https://drive.google.com/file/d/1qA6A2YoW9bgC5WD3YpWEiPagsjclkxVA/view?usp=sharing).

 ## Quickstart